 The bill amends Washington State's irrigation district election laws to improve the voting process and clarify eligibility requirements.
-Key changes include allowing qualified district electors to vote by absentee ballot without needing to certify their inability to attend the election precinct on election day.
-The board of directors is also empowered to conduct elections solely by mail-in ballots, eliminating polling places.
-Additionally, the bill mandates that ballots be returned in a security envelope within an outer envelope to ensure voter anonymity and extends the absentee ballot submission deadline from five to seven days after the election.
-Other amendments clarify voting qualifications, such as confirming that both spouses in a community property situation may vote and adjusting the age requirement to 18 years old.
+Key changes include allowing qualified district electors to vote by absentee ballot without prior certification of their inability to attend in person and granting the board of directors the authority to conduct elections solely by mail-in ballots, thus eliminating polling places.
+Additionally, it specifies that ballots must be returned in a security envelope within an outer envelope to ensure voter anonymity and extends the absentee ballot submission deadline from five to seven days after the election.
+The bill also adjusts the voting age requirement to 18 years old and clarifies that both spouses in a community property situation may vote.

 Bill as Passed Legislature: 87.03.031, 87.03.032, 87.03.033, 87.03.045, 87.03.051, 87.03.071, 87.03.075, 87.03.085, 87.03.105